Kardashians Dish on Tristan Thompson & More in Tell-All Interview

 10. On Kim's single "Turn It Up": Remember, when Kim released her song "Turn It Up" in 2011?
 While Kim admits it was something fun to do, she now looks back on it and laughs.

-"That's like the one thing I'm like 'I can't believe I did that,'" she said.
+"That's, like, the one thing I'm like 'I can't believe I did that,'" she said.

 However, Kourtney and Khloe give their sister credit.